alanmitchell/bmon/docs/source/transform-expressions.rst

 the prior pulse count reading.
 This pulse rate is stored in the variable ``rate``.
 As an example, assume that the last pulse count received was a total count of 10,435.
-The prior pulse count reading from the sensor was 9,623 and it was receive 605 seconds prior to the current reading.
+The prior pulse count reading from the sensor was 9,623 and it was received 605 seconds prior to the current reading.
 The pulse rate that occurred between the two readings was ``(10435 - 9623) / 605 = 1.342 pulses/second``.
 This value of 1.342 is automatically stored in the ``rate`` variable.